metacman/git-demo/README.md

 ## Website Contents

-This will be the website content for the git demo Udemy class named 'Git Crash Course' (Instructor = J. Taylor).
+This will be the website content for the git demo Udemy class named 'Git Crash Course' (Instructor = Jason Taylor).
 Here are the files in the website (excluding the git control files).

 ### Root Folder:
 1. README.md